 In its inaugural campaign at the stadium, UCF completed the season with six-straight wins at home, including a 44-25 victory over Tulsa in the Conference USA Championship game.
 When UCF hosted Miami on Oct.
 17, 2009, a facility-record 48,453 fans were on hand for the contest.

-One year later, UCF announced its 33.6 by 19.1 feet video board will be upgraded to a 114 by 36 feet LED display.
-It will feature Daktronics’ 15HD pixel layout for excellent image clarity.
+Just in time for the 2016 season, the video board was upgraded to a 114 by 36 feet LED display.
+It features a Daktronics 15MM HD pixel layout for excellent image clarity.
 The display also has variable content zoning, allowing it to show one large image or be divided into multiple windows to show any variety of live video, instant replays, statistics, scoring, graphics, animations and sponsorship messages.

 The addition of a ribbon display to the south end zone was unveiled in 2017.
 This display measures more than seven feet high by 199 feet wide.